AzizKHAN030/Slider/readme.md

 # Vertical mirror slider

-Interesting slider for a webpage using JS HTML & CSS, for demo click <a href = "https://jsfiddle.net/Khan030/3bdm7ng5/2/"> here </a>.
+Interesting slider for a webpage using JS HTML & CSS, for demo click <a href = "https://jsfiddle.net/Khan030/3bdm7ng5/2/" target='blank'> here </a>.